-- a.
+a.
 Net out natural resources

 - b.
 Establish maximum overall density

 - c.
 Establish minimum substantial open space requirement

 - d.
-Establish alternative methods of development - e.
-Require important natural features and resources, such as scenic vistas, historic sites, agriculture, steep slopes, wetlands, and woodland, to be contained in open space - f.
-Provide visual and physical access to open space areas - 2.
-Traditional Neighborhood Development (Neotraditional Development).
-This method promotes the following concepts: - a.
-Creation of a sense of community - b.
-Pedestrian oriented design - c.
-Central community facilities - d.
-Public spaces - e.
-Shallow building setbacks - f.
-Street trees - g.
-Alleys where appropriate - h.
-Compact development - i.
-Interconnected streets, closer to a grid pattern - 3.
-Adopt corridor overlay zoning along major commercial roads, such as US Route 62 and PA Routes 18 and 60 to enhance the appearance of these corridors, enhance safety and traffic movement, and maintain economic viability.
-Such overlay zoning would: - a.
-Coordinate landscaping, signage, lighting, street furniture, paving materials, design of site improvements, building façade and windows displays throughout the road corridors - b.
+Establish alternative methods of development

+- e.
+Require important natural features and resources, such as scenic vistas, historic sites, agriculture, steep slopes, wetlands, and woodland, to be contained in open space

+- f.
+Provide visual and physical access to open space areas

+- 2. Traditional Neighborhood Development (Neotraditional Development).
+This method promotes the following concepts:

+- a.
+Creation of a sense of community

+- b.
+Pedestrian oriented design

+- c.
+Central community facilities

+- d.
+Public spaces

+- e.
+Shallow setbacks

+- f.
+Street trees

+- g.
+Alleys where appropriate

+- h.
+Compact development

+- i.
+Interconnected streets, closer to a grid pattern

+- 3. Adopt corridor overlay zoning along major commercial roads, such as PA Routes 18 and 318 to enhance the appearance of these corridors, enhance safety and traffic movement, and maintain economic viability.
+Such overlay zoning would address:

+- a.
+Coordinate landscaping, signage, lighting, street furniture, paving materials, design of site improvements, building façade and windows displays throughout the road corridors

+- b.
 Increase pedestrian and vehicular connections to adjoining properties and within properties - c.
-Increase size and quantity of landscape material
+Increase size and quantity of landscape material - d.

-- d.
 Integrate historic resources into development - e.
 Provide site amenities - f.
 Renovate building facades - g.
 Minimize curb cuts and unrestricted access - h.
 Provide more attractive signage - i.
 Locate parking to the rear and side of buildings where appropriate and feasible - j.
 Integrate architecture, landscaping, and screening - k.
-Encourage pedestrian oriented design (e.g., sidewalks and benches) - 1.
+Encourage pedestrian oriented design (e.g., sidewalks and benches) and handicapped accessibility. - 1.
 Encourage pedestrian oriented spaces - m.
 Screen loading areas, outdoor storage, and dumpsters - n.
-Provide safe bus stops with shelters, with pedestrian connections to buildings - D. In zoning ordinances, require areas for economic development to be developed through coordinated, attractive commercial and business parks and discourage additional strip commercial development. - E. Consider allowing convenience commercial uses in or near residential developments and neighborhood revitalization areas to reduce traffic to and from commercial areas in the Region. - F. The municipalities should continue to monitor zoning along municipal boundaries to provide for compatible zoning districts. - G. Within zoning district provisions, considering the entire Region as a whole, provide for the accommodation of housing in different dwelling types and at appropriate densities for households from all economic and demographic groups within the Region. - H. Address architectural and related issues within zoning ordinances.
-For example:
+Provide safe bus stops with shelters, with pedestrian connections to buildings - D. In zoning ordinances, require areas for economic development to be developed through coordinated, attractive commercial and business parks and discourage additional strip commercial development. - E. Consider allowing convenience commercial uses in or near residential developments and neighborhood revitalization areas to reduce traffic to and from commercial areas in the Region. - F. The municipalities should continue to monitor zoning along municipal boundaries to provide for compatible zoning districts. - G. Within zoning district provisions, considering the entire Region as a whole, provide for the accommodation of housing in different dwelling types and at appropriate densities for households from all economic and demographic groups within the Region.

-- 1. In some zoning districts, including but not limited to neighborhood commercial and residential zoning districts, limits on building size will be appropriate to maintain existing character. - 2.
-In some zoning districts, emphasis should be placed on encouraging architecture consistent with existing community and/or architectural character. - 3.
-In some or all Commercial districts, typical "big box" architecture should be discouraged through architectural treatments of building facades. - I. Additional zoning actions include: - 1.
-Requiring buffers and/or performance and design standards where there will be potentially conflicting uses. - 2.
+- H. Address architectural and related issues within zoning ordinances.
+For example: - 1.
+In some zoning districts, such as but not limited to neighborhood commercial and residential zoning districts, limits on building size will be appropriate to maintain existing character. - 2.
+In some zoning districts, emphasis should be placed on encouraging architecture consistent with existing community and/or architectural character. - I. Additional zoning actions include: - 1.
+Requiring buffers and/or performance and design standards where there will be potentially conflicting uses.
+As an example, industrial development within the Borough should have sufficient use, buffering, design, and performance standards to protect adjacent residential properties. - 2.
 Requiring impact statements (environmental, traffic, services, fiscal, etc.) with requested zoning amendments requiring a zoning district change, to address the impacts of the requested amendment. - 3.
 Promote serving by public sewer and public water, rather than development served by package/private systems or individual systems. - J. Update municipal Subdivision and Land Development Ordinances, as necessary.
 Options include: - 1.
 Require street furniture/pedestrian amenities as required improvements pursuant to streetscape plans. - 2.
 Adopt appropriate refinements to implement the Growing Greener Conservation Development Concept.